10 Ways to Get Out in Cricket: Dismissals Explained

 8. Hit the Ball Twice

 Governed by Law 34, Hit the Ball Twice is an exceptionally rare dismissal.
-As the name indicates, if the batsman hits the ball willyfully a second time after it has initially hit the bat or a part of their body / clothing, the batsman can be given out.
+As the name indicates, if the batsman hits the ball willfully a second time after it has initially hit the bat or a part of their body / clothing, the batsman can be given out.

 There is an exception to this rule as batsmen can use their bat, or any part of their body other than their hands, to prevent the ball from hitting the stumps.
 If this is the case, the second hit is deemed to be lawful but if the strike is wilful for any other reason, the umpire can uphold an appeal for Hit the Ball Twice.